open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/quicksight/cli.md

   - **AWS Secret Access Key**: Enter the Secret Access Key (the passcode key pair to the key ID from above).
   - **AWS Region**: Enter the location of the amazon cluster that your data and account are associated with.
   - **AWS Session Token (optional)**: The AWS session token is an optional parameter.
 If you want, enter the details of your temporary session token.
-  - **Endpoint URL (optional)**: Your Glue connector will automatically determine the AWS Glue endpoint URL based on the region.
+  - **Endpoint URL (optional)**: Your Glue connector will automatically determine the AWS QuickSight endpoint URL based on the region.
 You may override this behavior by entering a value to the endpoint URL.

 - **identityType**: The authentication method that the user uses to sign in.
 - **awsAccountId**: QuickSight account ID is required to manage QuickSight users, data sources, and reports.